XnetwolfX/Base16encoder/README.md

 # Base16encoder
-Encode you string and files
+Encode you string and files to base16

+# Requirements